Interpolation in Linear Logic and Related Systems

 An algebra $\alg{A,\meet,\join,\cdot,\to,1,0,\bot,\top,\bang}$ is a \emph{girale} if its $\alg{A,\meet,\join,\cdot,\to,1,0,\bot,\top}$ is an A-algebra and $\bang$ is a unary operation on $A$ such that for all $a,b\in A$: \begin{enumerate}[label = \textup{(G\arabic*)}] \item $\bang 1 = 1$. \item $\bang a \leq a\meet 1$. \item $\bang a\cdot\bang b = \bang (a\meet b)$. \item $\bang\bang a = \bang a$. \end{enumerate}

 We denote by $\RL$, $\PRL$, $\GA$, and $\GAM$, the varieties of commutative residuated lattices, pointed commutative residuated lattices, A-algebras, and girales, respectively.
-Each of these comprises an arithmetical variety with the congruence extension property.\footnote{A variety is called \emph{arithmetical} if it both congruence-distributive and congruence-permutable.}
+Each of these comprises an arithmetical variety with the congruence extension property.\footnote{A variety is called \emph{arithmetical} if it is both congruence distributive and congruence permutable.}